MedicalGenomicsLab/deconvolution_benchmarking/README.md

 <h1>  Deconvolution benchmarking </h1>

-Source code (Python v3.76.1 and R v4.2.0) to reproduce results descrbied in the article **Performance of tumour microenvironment deconvolution methods in breast cancer using single-cell simulated bulk mixtures** submitted to Nature Communications on 31st July 2022.
+Source code (Python v3.76.1 and R v4.2.0) to reproduce results described in the article **Performance of tumour microenvironment deconvolution methods in breast cancer using single-cell simulated bulk mixtures** submitted to Nature Communications on 31st July 2022.

 ---